samridh-dev/hdf5-daq/README.md

 This run script will be sufficient to generate a working executable.
 Edit as you see fit.

+NOTE: to configure the project, refer to the /cmake/config.cmake file.

 ```bash
 REPO_NAME="hdf5-daq"
 git clone https://github.com/samridh-dev/hdf5-daq.git $REPO_NAME